edumoulin/biounfold.github.io/docs/_drafts/2025-12-09-the-three-layers-of-biologics.md

 **Small molecules** operate in a space of exploration: vast chemical possibilities, incomplete mechanisms, emergent ADME, and nonlinear structure–activity relationships.

 **Biologics** operate in structured spaces shaped by evolution.
-Targets must be accessible, mechanisms must be understood, and delivery and manufacturing often dominate feasibility.
+Their specificity is often intrinsic: structure, sequence, and biological constraints guide how they bind and what they affect.
+These modalities also inhabit defined architectures — antibodies, RNAs, and viral vectors are not expansive chemical spaces but engineered variants of biological scaffolds.
+Yet they share a common limitation: delivery.
+Whether through tissue penetration, cellular uptake, or vector tropism, getting a biologic to the right place often determines what is feasible at all.

 Most importantly, extracellular and genome-level biologics can do things chemistry cannot do at all — surface modulation, gene expression, gene repair, engineered cellular behaviour.